-In accordance with the provisions of section 152 of the Companies Act 2013 andArticles of Association of the Company Mr. Rajinder Kumar Mittal Whole time Director ofyour Company retire by rotation at the ensuing Annual General Meeting and being eligibleoffers himself for reappointment subject to the approval of Shareholders of the Company.A brief resume of Mr. Rajinder Kumar Mittal is attached with the Notice of Annual GeneralMeeting.
+In accordance with the provisions of section 152 of the Companies Act 2013 andArticles of Association of the Company Mr. Rajinder Kumar Mittal Whole Time Director ofyour Company retires by rotation at the ensuing Annual General Meeting and being eligibleoffers himself for re-appointment subject to the approval of Shareholders of the Company.A brief resume of Mr. Rajinder Kumar Mittal is attached with the Notice of Annual GeneralMeeting.

 Declaration by Independent Directors of The Company has received declarations fromall the independent directors of the Company that they meet the criteria of independenceas provided under Section 149(6) of Companies Act 2013 and Regulation 16 (b) of SEBI(Listing Obligations and Disclosure Requirements) Regulations 2015.

 The following are the Key Managerial Personnel of the Company:

 1. Mr. Rajinder Kumar Mittal Whole time Director

 2. Mr. Gaurav Mittal Managing Director

 4. Mr. Sachin Kumar Company Secretary

 8. Material Changes Affecting Financial Position of the Company

 The report of the Auditors is self-explanatory and does not contain any qualificationreservation or adverse remark and does not call for any comment.

 The Management's Discussion and Analysis Report and Corporate Governance Report for theyear under review together with a certificate from the Company's Statutory Auditorsconfirming compliance forms part of this Report Your Company is committed to maintainingthe highest standards of Corporate Governance and adhering to Corporate Governancerequirements as set out by Securities and Exchange Board of India.
 Report on CorporateGovernance is annexed as Annexure D' and Management Discussion and Analysis reportis separately given under the Annual Report.

-Pursuant to Section 92 (3) of the Act and Rule 12 (1) of The Companies (Management andAdministration) Rules 2014 the extract of Annual Return in Form MGT.9 is attached asAnnexure 'E'.
+Pursuant to Section 92 (3) of the Act and Rule 12 (1) of The Companies (Management andAdministration) Rules 2014 the extract of Annual Return in Form MGT-9 is attached asAnnexure E'.

 As required by the provisions of section 134(3)(c) of the Companies Act 2013 theDirectors confirm that:

 In the preparation of the Annual Accounts the applicable Accounting Standardshave been followed along with proper explanation to material departure;

 The Directors have selected such accounting policies and applied themconsistently and made judgments and estimates that were reasonable and prudent so as togive a true and fair view of the state of affairs of the Company at the end of thefinancial year and of the profitor loss of the Company for the year under review.

 The Directors have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities.

 The Directors have prepared the annual accounts on a going concern basis.

 The Directors have laid down internal financial controls to be followed by the Companyand that such internal financial controls are adequate and are operating effectively;

 The Directors have devised proper system to ensure compliance with theprovisions of all applicable laws and that such systems are adequate and operatingeffectively.

-As on 31st March 2016 the Company had following subsidiaries all incorporated inIndia:
+As on 31st March 2018 the Company had following subsidiaries all incorporated inIndia:

-* A part of total share capital of CHD Elite Realtech Private Limited and CHD BlueberryRealtech Private Limited is held by M/s CHD Infra Projects Private Limited which itselfis a 100% subsidiary of CHD Developers Limited.
+* A part of total share capital of CHD Elite Realtech Private Limited and CHD BlueberryRealtech Private Limited is held by M/s.
+CHD Infra Projects Private Limited which itselfis a 100% subsidiary of CHD Developers Limited.

 ** CHD Hospitality Private Limited is a 100% Subsidiary of CHD Developers Limitedthrough CHD Infra Projects Private Limited which holds 99.71 % shareholding of CHDHospitality Private Limited.

-The Board has formulated a policy for determining Material Subsidiaries in terms ofRegulation 16 (1) (c) of the Securities and Exchange Board of India (Listing Obligationsand Disclosure Requirements) Regulations 2015 which has been placed on the website ofthe Company and can be accessed at the link: http://www.chddevelopers.com/pdf/Policy-dms.pdf.
+The Board has formulated a policy for determining Material Subsidiaries in terms ofRegulation 16 (1) (c) of the Securities and Exchange Board of India (Listing Obligationsand Disclosure Requirements) Regulations 2015 which has been placed on the website ofthe Company and can be accessed at the link: http://www.chddevelopers.com/pdf/Policy-dms.pdf

 The information required under Section 197(12) of the Companies Act 2013 and rule 5 ofCompanies (Appointment and Remuneration of Managerial Personnel) Rules 2014 is given inAnnexure F' to this report and form part of this Report.

-The information on conservation of energy technology absorption and foreign exchangeearnings and outgo stipulated under Section 134 (3) (m) of the Act read with Rule 8 of TheCompanies (Accounts) Rules 2014 is attached as Annexure G.
+The information on conservation of energy technology absorption and foreign exchangeearnings and outgo stipulated under Section 134 (3) (m) of the Act read with Rule 8 of TheCompanies (Accounts) Rules 2014 is attached as Annexure G'.

 The Equity Shares of the Company continue to be listed on BSE Limited.
 The annuallisting fee for the current year has been paid to BSE Limited.